ai-multiply/CPRD-DataPipelineGenerator/README.md

-# CPRD Data Processing Pipeline
+# CPRD Data Processing Pipeline Generator

-A pipeline for processing and standardizing Clinical Practice Research Datalink (CPRD) data, designed for high-performance computing environments with Grid Engine.
+A pipeline generator for processing and standardising Clinical Practice Research Datalink (CPRD) data, developed by the **AI MULTIPLY** consortium for high-performance computing environments with Grid Engine.
+The resulting pipeline concatenates raw CPRD files, standardizes date formats, applies lookup tables for code-to-term conversion, prepares and applies reference codelists, and finally creates a structured SQLite database—transforming raw CPRD extracts into research-ready datasets optimised for analysis.
+The pipeline is compatible with both CPRD GOLD and CPRD Aurum datasets.
+Whilst a job-based HPC system is not required, alternative multi-core setups must be used to speed up jobs.

 ## Overview

+This repository contains a **pipeline generator** that creates customised data processing scripts for CPRD data.
+The key concepts are:

+1. The Python code in this repository is not the pipeline itself, but rather a **generator** that creates the actual pipeline scripts
-This pipeline processes CPRD data through several steps, with each step requiring:
+2. The pipeline processes CPRD data through several sequential steps to transform raw data extracts into a standardised research database
-1. Generation of the step script using Python
-2. Submission and completion of the generated job
-3. Verification of success before proceeding to the next step
+3. **Each step must complete before the next can be generated**
+4. The system validates outputs at each stage to ensure data integrity and consistent processing

+## AI MULTIPLY Consortium

+This pipeline generator is part of the AI MULTIPLY consortium's data infrastructure, designed to standardise and prepare clinical data for AI and machine learning applications.
+The pipeline maintains data provenance and ensures consistent processing across multiple datasets.

 ## Prerequisites